2024 TCSE Awards – Call For Nominations

 - A paragraph (200-500 words) explaining why the nominee deserves the recommended award.

-- Supporting letters from two people in addition to the nominator.
+- Supporting letter from the nominator.

 - The vitae or detailed biographical summary of the nominee, or document highlighting the story of the institution, mission/goals, and what its impact has been on software engineering.